 Market Reaction

-Stocks were flat following the new CPI data, with the leading benchmark averages wobbling.
+Stocks were flat following the new CPI data, as the leading benchmark averages wobbled.

 Yields on U.S. Treasury securities were mixed.
-The 10-year yield slipped below 4.09 percent, and the 30-year hovered around 4.72 percent.
+The 10-year yield slipped below 4.09 percent, and the 30-year hovered at about 4.72 percent.

 The U.S. dollar index was little changed as it attempted to post its second straight session gain.
 The index is a measure of the greenback against a weighted basket of currencies and is down more than 1 percent this year.